 Dry Blending:

 1. Start with a light touch and build up the colors slowly.
-The more pressure you use, the more likely the colors become muddy and the peeling paper.
+The more pressure you use, the more likely the colors and the peeling paper become muddy.

 2. Use a soft brush, like a makeup brush, to blend the colors.

-3. If the colors are not blending well, you can try using a colorless blender pencil to help them along.
+3. If the colors are not blending well, you can use a colorless blender pencil to help them.

-4. Work in small sections and don’t try to blend the entire drawing at once.
+4. Work in small sections, and don’t try blending the entire drawing simultaneously.

 5. When you’re finished, take a picture of your drawing and view it on a computer screen.
 This photograph will help you see if any areas need more blending.